Llanarmon Dyffryn Ceiriog: Civic history

 From the mid-16th century until 1974, Llanarmon Dyffryn Ceiriog was governed by the then administrative county of Denbighshire, which was divided into various rural districts.
 From 1895 to 1935, Llanarmon Dyffryn Ceiriog was in the Llansillin Rural District, which merged in 1935 with Chirk Rural District to form the Ceiriog Rural District.
 Llanarmon Dyffryn Ceiriog was in the Ceiriog Rural District from 1935 to 1974.

 In 1974, Denbighshire was abolished as an administrative county, and Llanarmon Dyffryn Ceiriog was incorporated into the Glyndŵr District of the new county of Clwyd.
 Clwyd and Glyndŵr District were dissolved in 1996, and Llanarmon Dyffryn Ceiriog became a part of the new unitary authority of Wrexham County Borough, in which it remains to the present day.

 Political representation

 Llanarmon Dyffryn Ceiriog is in the Ceiriog Valley ward of Wrexham County Borough Council, and has an Independent councillor.

-Since 2011, Llanarmon Dyffryn Ceiriog has been represented at the National Assembly for Wales by Ken Skates, the Labour Party Assembly Member for Clwyd South National Assembly for Wales constituency.
-Since 2019, it has been represented at the Parliament of the United Kingdom by Simon Baynes, the Conservative Party MP for Clwyd South parliamentary constituency.
+Since 2011, Llanarmon Dyffryn Ceiriog has been represented at the Senedd by Ken Skates, the Labour Party Member of the Senedd for Clwyd South.
+Since 2024, it has been represented at the UK Parliament by Steve Witherden, the Labour Party MP for Montgomeryshire and Glyndŵr.